supercollider/supercollider/README_MACOS.md

     `-DCMAKE_OSX_ARCHITECTURES='i386;x86_64'`

+  * By default the build will only be compatible with the macOS / OS X version (and subsequent versions) on which the compiler was run.
+To build with compatibility for previous versions of macOS / OS X, you can use e.g.:

+    `-DCMAKE_OSX_DEPLOYMENT_TARGET=10.10`

   * Homebrew installations of libsndfile should be detected automatically.
 To link to a version of libsndfile that is not installed in /usr/local/include|lib, you can use: